 For winter lovers and snowboarders, it’s best to visit the northern regions and mountains between December and March.
-If you want to chase the cherry blossoms, the trees start to blossom in the warmer south in late March and will start to fall from the trees after two weeks.
+If you want to chase the cherry blossoms, the trees start to blossom in the warmer south in late March and will begin to fall from the trees after two weeks.
 This makes places like Kyoto a wonderland in April and early May.

 Taking time to properly explore and see some of these awe-inspiring temples while visiting Japan is a must.
-They are all so different and beautiful in their own unique way.
+They are all so different and beautiful in their unique way.

 Over the past ten years, the small town of Niseko in Hokkaido has risen to international fame in the ski world.
 This part of Japan receives epic snow dumps making it a powder paradise.

-If you are a diehard ski-bum you better add Japan to your list of bucket list destinations — it is epic!
+If you are a diehard ski-bum, you better add Japan to your list of bucket list destinations — it is epic!

 Japan has the world’s best transport system.
 Especially around the big cities like Osaka, Tokyo, and Kyoto.
 Getting around is rarely an issue with an efficient rail network, which is the best way to get around Japan.

-Also – Japan is where you can ride the famous Shinkansen train – or “bullet train” – which really is an experience as the train rockets across the country.
+Also – Japan is where you can ride the famous Shinkansen train – or “bullet train” – which is an experience as the train rockets across the country.
 Note that not all trains in Japan are Shinkansen trains.

 Things I always notice as soon as I am in Japan are:

 - Be on time.
 It is very disrespectful to be late in Japan.